MrXlebNick/Catinder/README.md

 will start showing the cats from the very first one.
 Also, due to hardware limitations the app has not been tested on iOS (only on Android)

+## Architecture

+As a force of habit, a simplified MVVM was chosen for this project:
+View <- ViewModel <- Repository
+With Flutter, I'm not quite sure that ViewModel is a correct term, but it was still used to help draw analogies for mobile developers.

 ## Future development

 The app has a lot to improve in the future (mostly because this is my first experience in Flutter).